davidlwatsonjr/davidlwatsonjr/README.md

 ### Hi there 👋

+Check out my resume at [resume.davidlwatsonjr.com](https://resume.davidlwatsonjr.com/)

+Have a look at [my LinkedIn profile.](https://www.linkedin.com/in/davidlwatsonjr/)
 <!--
 **davidlwatsonjr/davidlwatsonjr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.